-Buff Columbian Wyandotte Bantams are mostly golden tan, but have the black lacing on the neck and hackles and black highlights on their wings and tails.
+Buff Columbian Wyandotte Bantams are mostly golden tan but have black lacing on the neck and hackles and black highlights on their wings and tails.

-Columbian Wyandotte Bantams are mostly white, but have the black lacing around the neck, over the hackles and highlighting on the tail and wings.
+Columbian Wyandotte Bantams are mostly white, but have black lacing around the neck, over the hackles, and highlighting on the tail and wings.

 Conservation Status: Not applicable to bantams.